ssimsangmin49-creator/ecofriendly-polymer-compounds-incineration/_posts/2026-01-13-analysis-report-01.md

   <figcaption>Figure 1.
 Conceptual diagram of simultaneous combustion and incineration by air curtain</figcaption>
 </figure>

 ## 5. No need for a secondary chamber

 Unlike incinerators that typically require a secondary chamber, this incinerator handles both combustion and incineration processes simultaneously within a single incinerator, eliminating the need for a separate secondary chamber.

+## 6. Recycling of incineration heat

+The heat generated during incineration can be used to produce hot air, hot water, or to power a steam generator.
+This aspect will be covered separately.